Lilian River

 Lilian River is a river in the Canadian province of Saskatchewan.
-The river begins at Lilian Lake in the Porcupine Hills and flows south to join to the Assiniboine River at the town of Sturgis.
+The river begins at Lilian Lake in the Porcupine Hills and flows south to join the Assiniboine River at the town of Sturgis.
 Lilian Lake is connected to the bifurcating Etomami Lake via a natural swampy portage making Etomami Lake the headwaters for both the north flowing Etomami River and the south flowing Lilian River.
 For most of the river's length, it is followed by Via Rail's Winnipeg–Churchill train and Highway 9.
 Several small communities and parks are situated on or near the river's banks.

 History

 In 1691, Hudson's Bay Company fur trader and explorer Henry Kelsey traversed the natural portage between the Etomami and Lilian Rivers while in search of a route to the aspen parkland region.
 He had travelled south up the Etomami River from the Red Deer River to Etomami Lake where he crossed over to the Lilian River system.
 The Lilian River led him to the Assiniboine River.
 He was following a trail known to be used by the local Indigenous peoples.